masatemma/Covid_crime_effect/README.md

 ## Running
 `python main.py`
-- Before running the code, please ensure files are placed in the exact format as it is, and that all datasets are within the 'datasets' folder
+- Before running the code, please ensure files are placed in the exact format as it is, and unzip the datasets file before running.
 - Files will appear in folders located in root named 'wrangled' and 'visualisations'

 ## Dependencies